 Before we get into the specifics of how to trap, let’s discuss why you would want to.
 The primary draw for most trappers is that Trapping is fun for players who like to play the underdog and win against the “big guys”.
 It is also good for people who have a bit of a troll streak and like to frustrate their opponents.

-If you like the idea of happily decimating incoming marches over and over as someone fruitlessly throws everything they have at you, or collecting a stockpile of heroes from very confused attackers, or getting back at bullies, then trapping is very possibly for you.
+If you like the idea of happily decimating incoming marches over and over as someone fruitlessly throws everything they have at you, or collecting a stockpile of heroes from very confused attackers, or getting back at bullies, then trapping is very possible for you.

 Another reason for Trapping is that it CAN be cheaper in packs than playing a very strong offensive game.
 Because you want to look weak (which we will discuss shortly), trapping tends to involve lagging behind in Citadel levels a bit and otherwise curbing all-out power growth.
 This CAN lead to fewer packs spent.